 This match is a make or break game for Chiefs’ hopes of overhauling the two title favourites, leaders and defending champions SuperSport United, and second placed Mamelodi Sundowns.

 But the Birds always manage to rise to the occasion when meeting their Soweto cousins.
+They defeated Chiefs 2-1 in the first round and if the Birds get their act together, have the ability to do the double.

-Birds assistant coach Zeca Marques, however, believes the five week break could be a blessing—or work against all clubs.
+Birds assistant coach Zeca Marques, however, believes the five week break could be a blessing — or work against all clubs.

 “With only six games remaining in the league programme we have to not only hit the ground running, but sprinting against Chiefs,”